ICE chief defends his officers' actions before Congress after the deaths of 2 protesters

 In rare pushback, one Republican member of Congress suggested that it was Border Patrol commander Gregory Bovino who had contributed to the escalation in tensions over immigration enforcement, especially in Minneapolis.

-“I would argue, in fairness, that he escalated the situation,” Rep. Michael McCaul said.
+“I would argue, in fairness, that he escalated the situation,” Rep. Michael McCaul of Texas said.

 A Border Patrol agent and Customs and Border Protection officer both opened fire during Pretti's shooting death.
 Good was shot and killed by an ICE officer.